fahadM007/Web-development/10 CRUD/notes.md

 With the above change, the view template will have access to existing todos through the it.todos variable.
 Let's add the functionality for listing the todos in the view template.

 ##  Reading a single todo

+reading in crud is also associated with with reading a single entry

+> we add a functionality for reading a single entry

+### steps needed to add a single entry

+* add individual links too the page for individuals tools.
+* a new route to the route that corresponds to the link
+* new function to the controller
+* a new function to the service
+* new view templates

+## Adding links to the view template